 One very last and super clear message: You have to commit.

-Alison Levine said “Fear is good.
+Alison Levine said, “Fear is good.
 Embrace it.
-Complacency will kill you”.
+Complacency will kill you.”

 Someone else also said, “Two pains in life.
-The pain of discipline and pain of regret.
+The pain of discipline and the pain of regret.
 Which one would you prefer?”

-So thank you AREC 14, I guess you made me set some dates and some goals.
+So thank you, AREC 14.
+I guess you made me set some dates and some goals.
 Fear?
 Yes.
 Excited?
 You betcha.
 But, it’s time.